cryostatio/jfr-datasource/README.md

 ![Build Status](https://github.com/cryostatio/jfr-datasource/actions/workflows/ci.yaml/badge.svg)

-This demonstrates how a simple json data source can be used in Grafana to read the events of a JFR file
+This demonstrates how a simple json data source can be used in Grafana to read the events of a JFR file.

 ## Usage